annegl/anneglienke/README.md

 I'm Anne Glienke and this is my GitHub profile.
 I do my best to share what I'm learning and keep well-documented repos.
 I hope you find something useful around here! 😄

-- 💻  Data Engineering, former Data Analyst
+- 💻  Data Engineer, former Data Analyst
 - 🏢  Currently working for [Nuri](https://nuri.com/)
 - 🌎  Based in Berlin, Germany
 - 👩‍💻  More about me: